List of mayors of Toronto: Post-amalgamation era

 As of 1998, Metropolitan Toronto and all its constituent municipalities were amalgamated into a single City of Toronto.
-Under the City of Toronto Act, 2006, the Mayor is the head of council and the chief executive officer of the City.
+Under the City of Toronto Act, 2006, the mayor is the head of council and the chief executive officer of the City.

 The deputy mayor is appointed by the mayor from among the elected members of the City Council.
 The deputy mayor acts in place of the mayor whenever the incumbent is unable to be present to perform his normal functions and duties, assists the mayor, and serves as vice-chair of the city council's executive committee.

 On November 18, 2013, city council removed most powers from the office of mayor for the term of the current Council, including chairing the executive committee.
 These powers were given to the office of the deputy mayor, held by Norm Kelly at the time of the motion.
 The action occurred after Mayor Rob Ford admitted to drug abuse.
 On May 1, 2014, Ford started a leave of absence for drug rehabilitation.
-Kelly took over the remainder of the Mayoral duties and powers at that time.
+Kelly took over the remainder of the mayoral duties and powers at that time.
 When Rob Ford returned on July 1, he once again returned to having the duties he had immediately prior to the leave.

 On February 10, 2023, Mayor John Tory announced that he would resign as the mayor, after admitting that he had had a multi-year affair with a former staffer during the COVID-19 pandemic.
 Tory also said that the relationship had been referred to the City's integrity commissioner for review.
-Deputy Mayor Jennifer McKelvie might assume the office of mayor.
+Deputy Mayor Jennifer McKelvie performed the duties of the mayor's office with limited powers, until the election of Tory's successor.
+On June 26, 2023, Chow was elected as mayor of Toronto.
+She took office on July 12, 2023.